agschwender/jquery.formatDateTime/README.md

 The plugin supports the following formatting combinations:

-    a - Ante meridiem and post meridiem d  - day of month (no leading zero) dd - day of month (two digit) o  - day of year (no leading zeros)
+    a  - ante meridiem and post meridiem d  - day of month (no leading zero) dd - day of month (two digit) o  - day of year (no leading zeros)